yury-dymov/json-api-normalizer/README.md

 ```

 ## Endpoint and query options
-By default, request query options are ignored as it is supposed that data is incrementally updated.
-You can override this by setting `filterEndpoint` option `false`.
+By default request query options are ignored as it is supposed that data is incrementally updated.
+You can override this behavior by setting `filterEndpoint` option value to `false`.

 ```JavaScript
 const d1 = normalize(json, { endpoint: '/post-block/2620?page[cursor]=0' });